CoreXY

-CoreXY is a technique used to move the printhead of a 3D printer or the toolhead in CNC machines in the horizontal plane.
+CoreXY is a kinematic motion system, popularized by its use to move the printhead of a 3D printer, or the toolhead in CNC machines, in the horizontal plane.
 The advantage of this technique is that the two motors used to perform the movement in the horizontal plane are stationary and do not have to move themselves, which can result in less moving mass.
 Instead, drive belts are used which are connected in an intricate way to provide movement in a Cartesian coordinate system.
 Compared to conventional Cartesian coordinate 3D printers for fused filament, it can provide increased printing speed due to less moving mass.

 Movement

 For movement along the x-axis, both motors must rotate in the same direction.
 For movement along the y-axis, the motors must rotate in opposite directions.
 If only one motor rotates, the movement will be diagonal.

 The movement can be mathematically described as follows.
 If A is the movement of the first motor and B the movement of the second motor, the movement in the x and y directions is given by: